1995parham-teaching/.github/profile/README.md

 ## Introduction

-Here I have materials on different courses from C programming to Go, documentation etc. Feel free to contribute and also use them in your learning journey.
+Here we have materials on different courses from C programming to Go, documentation etc. Feel free to contribute and also use them in your learning journey.
+Specificly Parham teaches Programming things and Elahe falls in love with Machine learning and data scientist.

-Please let me know if you have any comments or issues about these repositories.
+Please let us know if you have any comments or issues about these repositories.
-Many of these repositories are hands-on projects and you can use them to see how I solved some popular challenges and also try to implement them by yourself.
+Many of these repositories are hands-on projects and you can use them to see how we solved some popular challenges and also try to implement them by yourself.

-Programming doesn't have rules so you may not agree with the way I solved a problem, in those cases please stick to your way (or your team way).
-Also, you can let me know about your way by posting an issue.
+Programming doesn't have rules so you may not agree with the way we solved a problem, in those cases please stick to your way (or your team way).
+Also, you can let us know about your way by posting an issue.

 ![GitHub Org's stars](https://img.shields.io/github/stars/1995parham-teaching?style=social)